 Can you see how our picture of the prison state is beginning to flesh out?

 Drip is like a formula one racing car, most business owners are a little frightened to press too hard on the pedals in case they crash.

 The result, frustration.
-The frustration that the tools to streamline, scale and take their business to a whole new level are in place, but confusion and anger that they lack the knowledge and skills to be able to implement.
+Frustration that the tools to streamline, scale and take their business to a whole new level are in place, but confusion and anger that they lack the knowledge and skills to be able to implement.